-In order to support multiple OpenNMS Horizon environments in a single AWS region, the <a href="https://doi.org/10.2016/ncm.2016
+In order to support multiple OpenNMS Horizon environments in a single AWS region, the aws_queue_name_prefix property can be used to prefix the queue names.

 For example, if we set this property to be "PROD", the queue names will resemble PROD-OpenNMS-Sink-Heartbeat, instead of OpenNMS-Sink-Heartbeat.